 Anxiety is that voice in the back of your head that says, “Something unwanted is going to happen.”
 This is what keeps you awake at 2:00 AM thinking about something gross you did some years ago.

 Not every introvert has anxiety, and extroverts and ambiverts might struggle with it, too.
 To be certain introversion and anxiety are not the same thing.
-Introversion is a choice for calm, minimally stimulating surrounding and a requirement for alone time to recharge, while anxiety is a usual term for disorders that creates excessive fear, worrying, and nervousness.
+Introversion is a choice for calm, minimally stimulating surroundings and a requirement for alone time to recharge, while anxiety is a usual term for disorders that create excessive fear, worrying, and nervousness.
 Still, for several introverts, anxiety is a consistent part of their lives.
-And actually, anxiety is more common in introverts than extroverts.
+Actually, anxiety is more common in introverts than extroverts.

 At times anxiety is obvious to think of (panic attacks and sweaty palms), but this is not always the case.
 Several people live with a form named “high-functioning anxiety.”
 Outwardly, they seem to have it all together.
 They might even lead very successful lives.
 No one can think from the outside that they are driven by fear.
 At times they do not even realize it themselves says Shivani Sadhoo.